Duck Cake Recipe From Bluey (Step-By-Step Photos)

 Notes

-The cake can be stored in an airtight container for up to three days.
+Storage – This cake can be stored in an airtight container, in the fridge for up to three days.
+Thaw to room temperature before serving.

 Nutrition